 Royal Dutch Shell PLC, simply known as Shell, is a British-Dutch oil and gas company.
 Founded in 1907, headquartered in the Netherlands, and incorporated in the UK, Shell is now present in more than 70 countries.
 It operates in oil and gas in exploration and production, refining, transport, distribution and marketing, petrochemicals, power generation, and trading, and is also engaged in renewable energies with biofuels, wind, and hydrogen.

 Website: shell.com – Market Cap.: £111 Billion – Stock ticker: RDSA / RDSB

 BHP Group PLC is the British arm of the Anglo-Australian multinational mining, metals, and petroleum corporation that is also listed on the Australian Stock Exchange and a top constituent of the ASX index.
 BHP is involved in the exploration, production, and processing of minerals, especially coal, iron ore, copper, and manganese ore, and the exploration, production, and refining of hydrocarbons.

 Website: bhp.com – Market Cap.: £114.8 Billion – Stock ticker: BHP

 Unilever is a British-Dutch multinational consumer goods company dual-listed in the United Kingdom and the Netherlands.
 Formed from companies founded in the 1870s, Unilever now regroups more than 400 brands, including Axe/Lynx, Dove, Omo, Heartbrand ice creams, Hellmann’s, Knorr, Lipton, Lux, Magnum, Rexona/Degree, Sunsilk, and Surf.

-Here are the 30 largest public companies in the London Stock Exchange.
+Here are the top 30 FTSE 100 companies.
 Do you think they are worth their market capitalization?
 Are their stocks a good investment right now?
 Do they have too much economic power… and maybe political power too?